All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Strategy 7: Practice Self-Forgiveness After Slips

-You will have episodes of emotional eating during GLP-1 treatment.
-This is not a question of if but when.
+You'll have episodes of emotional eating during GLP-1 treatment.
+This isn't a question of if but when.
 What matters is how you respond afterward.
 Research shows that self-forgiveness after a dietary lapse predicts better long-term outcomes, while self-punishment predicts worse outcomes.

 After an emotional eating episode: